Requesting permission for noise pollution during construction and demolition

 Description

-You may perform commercial construction or demolition activities with a noise level of 60 dB(A) or higher only on weekdays and Saturdays between 7 a.m. and 7 p.m.
+You may only perform commercial construction or demolition activities with a noise level of 60 dB(A) or higher on weekdays and Saturdays between 7 a.m. and 7 p.m.
 You have obtained an environmental permit for these construction or demolition activities.
 There is a maximum number of days on which you may produce this noise level.
 The maximum number of days depends on the number of dB(A):

 • 60-65 dB(A): a maximum of 50 days